hidden-spectrum/SwiftLAME/README.md

 ## Requirements
 SwiftLAME has been tested on macOS 12+, and iOS 15+.
 Although older versions are likely supported.
-Consider contributing a change to Package.swift if you find older versions are supported.
+Consider contributing a change to Package.swift if you find this to be the case.

 ## Installation